mbod/comm318_fall2021/syllabus.md

 ## Resources

+* Recommended reading

+    * The two books by Ben Jones in The Data Literacy Series:
+      1. _Data Literacy Fundamentals: Understanding the Power & Value of Data_
+      2. _Learning to See Data: How to Interpret the Visual Language of Charts_
+    * Tim Harford, _The Data Detective: Ten Easy Rules to Make Sense of Statistics_.
+Riverhead Books (February 2, 2021)
+    * David Spiegelhalter, _The Art of Statistics: How to Learn from Data_.
+Basic Books (August 17, 2021)

-* Readings on data journalism and resources for learning Python programming and data analysis will be made available on the class Canvas site and the course github repository.
+* Other readings on data journalism and resources for learning Python programming and data analysis will be made available on the class Canvas site and the course github repository.

 ## Assessment